Carmine Persico: The Gallo faction

 By the late 1950s, Persico and the Gallos were becoming increasingly dissatisfied with Profaci's leadership.
 Profaci demanded high tribute payments from family members and was viewed as a wealthy autocrat.
 The First Colombo War started on November 4, 1959, when Profaci's gunmen murdered Abbatemarco on a Brooklyn street.
 Abbatemarco had stopped paying tribute to Profaci earlier that year with the support of the Gallo faction.
 It is speculated that Carlo Gambino and Lucchese family boss Tommy Lucchese were encouraging the Gallos to challenge Profaci, their enemy.
 When Profaci took Abbatemarco's lucrative rackets away from the Gallos, the warfare began.

 On February 27, 1961 the Gallos, led by Joe Gallo, kidnapped four of Profaci's top men: underboss Joseph Magliocco, Frank Profaci (Joe Profaci's brother), capo Salvatore Musacchia and soldier John Scimone.
 Profaci himself eluded capture and flew to sanctuary in Florida.
 While holding the hostages, Larry and Albert Gallo sent Joe Gallo to California.
-Profaci's consigliere Charles "the Sidge" LoCicero negotiated with the Gallos and all the hostages were released peacefully.
+Profaci's Capo & later underboss John ‘Sonny’ Franzese negotiated with the Gallos and all the hostages were released peacefully.

 Changing sides

-However, Profaci had no intention of honoring this peace agreement.
-On August 20, 1961 Joseph Profaci ordered the murder of Gallo members Joseph "Joe Jelly" Gioielli and Larry Gallo.
+On August 20, 1961 Joe Profaci ordered the murder of Gallo members Joseph "Joe Jelly" Gioielli and Larry Gallo.
 Gunmen allegedly murdered Gioielli after inviting him to go deep sea fishing.
 Gallo survived a strangulation attempt in the Sahara club of East Flatbush by Persico and Salvatore "Sally" D'Ambrosio after a police officer intervened.
 The Gallos then began calling Persico "The Snake"; he had betrayed them, the war continued on resulting in nine murders and three disappearances.
 Persico was indicted later that year for the attempted murder of Gallo, but the charges were dropped when Gallo refused to testify.

 On June 6, 1962, Profaci died of cancer and Magliocco became the new family boss.
 However, the war with the Gallo faction continued.
 In early 1963, Persico survived a car bombing and his enforcer Hugh McIntosh was shot in the groin as he attempted to kill Larry Gallo.
 On May 19, 1963, Gallo gunmen ambushed Persico in the Gowanus section of Brooklyn.
 A panel truck pulled alongside Persico's car and two men shot him in the face, hand and shoulder.
 Persico reportedly spat out the bullet that had entered his face.
 Soon after this attempt on his life, Persico was imprisoned on extortion charges.
 By the fall of 1963, with Joey Gallo also imprisoned, the shooting war had ended with Magliocco the winner.

 In late 1963, after an unsuccessful attempt to take over the Commission, Magliocco was forced into retirement.
 He was replaced by Colombo, who had alerted the Commission to Magliocco's plot.
 The Profaci crime family was now the Colombo crime family.
 In turn, Colombo rewarded the imprisoned Persico by naming him a capo.